1: Drink a glass of water as soon as you wake up

 Through respiration we lose a significant amount of water when we sleep, explains Winter, who suggests reaching for a glass of cold or room temperature water first thing in the morning.
 “Your body has to use more effort to warm up the water to body temp, which helps boost your metabolism,” he says.
 For extra energy, try adding a squeeze of lemon or an immunity-boosting tincture such as Echinacea.

 Winter advises holding off on the caffeine until after your morning workout, or at least a few hours after you wake up.
 It acts as a diuretic, and since you’re already waking up having lost fluids, it’s best to start the day rehydrating with water, he says.
 “Make sure you’re hydrating with water before and during your workout,” he adds.
 Then you can sip on your morning roast and opt for a lighter one, which is higher in antioxidants.
 “I like to make what I call Viking coffee after a HIIT workout,” says New York City-based model and recipe developer Silja Danielsen.
 “It’s prepared with collagen and cardamom, a spice that aids in digestion.”
+“Sleep experts recommend not drinking caffeinated beverages well before bedtime since the stimulant can negatively affect sleep patterns for up to twelve hours.”

-- Drink water when you eat.
+3: Drink water when you eat

 It’s important to consume water at regular intervals, but especially with meals.
 Research shows that doing so aids digestion and helps your body absorb nutrients.
 Throughout the day, focus on foods like Brazil nuts and omega 3-rich fish, which contain nutrients such as selenium and magnesium that help promote sleep.